uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 -   Click “New Project” (“Empty project” if you have an older version of RStudio)
--   In “Directory name”, type the name of your project, e.g. “ggplot2\_inter”
+-   In “Directory name”, type the name of your project, e.g. “ggplot2\_intermediate”
 -   Select the folder where to locate your project: e.g. `Documents/RProjects`, which you can create if it doesn’t exist yet.
 You can use your H drive at UQ to make sure you can find it again.
 -   Click the “Create Project” button

-Let’s also create a “plots” folders to store exports:
+Let’s also create a “plots” folder to store exports:

 ``` r
 dir.create("plots")